codbex/codbex-petstore/README.md

 ![emd-image](https://github-production-user-asset-6210df.s3.amazonaws.com/80454439/259375599-399094b7-78eb-4c47-a226-47f3fefe8f61.jpg)

 ## License
 This API is released under the Eclipse Public License - v 2.0.
 For more details, please refer to the [LICENSE](LICENSE) file.
-Please note that this API is for demonstration purposes only and should not be used in production environments.